 If you seek the best camp cookware, cooking performance is the most important factor to consider.
-We want a set that cooks evens, boils water efficiently, and minimizes heat loss so precious drops of fuel are not squandered.
+We want a set that cooks, boils water efficiently, and minimizes heat loss so precious drops of fuel are not squandered.
 In our tests, we assess the performance of each product by constructing carefully controlled tests.
 First, we look to see how fast each will boil water.
 Second, we test which will make the best scrambled eggs without producing a sticky or burnt mess.
-Finally, we make several on-trail meals and make noteworthy the options that are the easiest to use, and which require more attention.
-Turns out the non-stick pots are typically the easiest to cook with and have great performance, and a fast boiling time.
+Finally, we make several on-trail meals and make noteworthy the easiest options to use and require more attention.
+It turns out the non-stick pots are typically the easiest to cook with and have great performance and a fast boiling time.
 Here are the details.

 Boiling Time Test

 Boiling water is the foundation of camp cookery.
 It is the task that you will perform the most often.
 Whether you're making hot drinks on your bumper in the morning or trying to force down another freeze-dried meal in the backcountry, you'll be boiling water frequently and consistently.
 To test this, we timed how long it took to bring two cups of water to a boil with the main pot from each set.
 Our results varied considerably, as several factors can drastically affect boiling time.